Zum Hauptinhalt springen

 Saffron-bellied Frog

-The dorsum is dark brown to black with blueish marbling.
-The underside is covered by large bright yellow spots, visible also along the lower flanks.
-The elbows and heels bear tiny soft spines.
+The dorsum is dark brown to black with blueish-grey marbling.
+The percentage of blueish-grey can vary significantly.
+The underside is covered by large cream to bright yellow spots, visible also along the lower flanks.
+The elbows and heels bear tiny soft spurs.
+Males hardly reach 20 mm in snout-vent length, females grow slightly larger.